 - How can you be sure you’re getting enough magnesium in your diet?
 Like potassium, magnesium is found in clean, whole foods.
-Some of the best keto-friendly food sources of magnesium are hemp, spinach, avocado, swiss chard, chia seeds, and pumpkin seeds.
+Some of the best keto-friendly food sources of magnesium are leafy greens like spinach and swiss chard, but also avocado, hemp, chia seeds, and pumpkin seeds.
 Because you may struggle to get enough magnesium from food alone, supplements can be good sources of magnesium as well.

 Ensure You’re Getting Enough Sodium

 Sodium pushes fluid in and out of the cell walls and is a co-factor in muscle contraction.
 You need it to maintain fluid levels in and around your cells.
 Sodium also helps keep the balance of the other electrolytes.
-As we mentioned above, when you convert to keto you lose fluids and thus lose sodium.
-This is why many experience “keto flu” symptoms such as headache, nausea, dizziness and heart palpitations, all of which are related to sodium loss.
+As we mentioned above, when you convert to keto and eat a low-carbohydrate diet, you lose fluids and thus lose sodium.
+This is why many experience “keto flu” symptoms such as headache, nausea, dizziness, and heart palpitations, all of which are related to sodium loss.

 How can you be sure you’re getting enough sodium?
 We recommend adding a pinch of Himalayan salt to your water or food, especially when transitioning into keto.
-(Learn more about differences between various types of salt here.)
+Himalayan salt contains trace minerals and therefore more health benefits than table salt.
 This helps tremendously with your sodium levels as your body adjusts to the transition of ketones over glucose for energy.